Course Outline

 Module 3: Upgrading Operations Manager

-Upgrading the core components to System Center 2012 R2 Operations Manager can only be performed on an Operations Manager 2007 R2 or later environment.
-Earlier versions of Operations Manager such as Operations Manager 2007 SP1 must be upgraded to Operations Manager 2007 R2 before they can be upgraded to System Center 2012 Operations Manager.
-Additionally the Operations Manager 2007 R2 installation must be running at least Cumulative Update 4.
+Upgrading core components to System Center 2012 R2 Operations Manager can only be performed on an Operations Manager 2007 R2 or later environment.
+Earlier versions, such as Operations Manager 2007 SP1, must first be upgraded to Operations Manager 2007 R2 before upgrading to System Center 2012 Operations Manager.
+Furthermore, the Operations Manager 2007 R2 installation must be running at least Cumulative Update 4.

-Before upgrading to System Center 2012 Operations Manager there are several important tasks that must be performed.
-In this module we will cover the upgrade order that should be applied when you upgrade to System Center 2012 Operations Manager.
+Before upgrading to System Center 2012 Operations Manager, several important tasks must be completed.
+This module covers the correct upgrade order for migrating to System Center 2012 Operations Manager.

-Before the upgrade to System Center 2012 R2 Operations Manager can be performed, the Management Group must be running System Center 2012 SP1 Operations Manager.
+Before upgrading to System Center 2012 R2 Operations Manager, the Management Group must be running System Center 2012 SP1 Operations Manager.

 Lessons